HariSekhon/Nagios-Plugins/README.md

 brew install openssl snappy mysql wget
 ```

-CPAN's Crypt::SSLeay may not find the openssl header and error like so:
+CPAN's Crypt::SSLeay may not find the OpenSSL header and error like so:

 ```
 fatal error: 'openssl/opensslv.h' file not found
 #include <openssl/opensslv.h>
 ```

-In this case, give it the path to the openssl lib to build:
+In this case, give it the path to the OpenSSL lib to build:

 ```
 sudo OPENSSL_INCLUDE=/usr/local/opt/openssl/include OPENSSL_LIB=/usr/local/opt/openssl/lib cpan Crypt::SSLeay